 Pathway to Campus Enrollment

-For the class of 2021, the University of Florida accepted 2,420 students.
-Ultimately, do not rule out this program provided it offers your student’s major.
-And do consider paying the optional user fee package if your student wants to live in Gainesville and be fully immersed in the many student activities that residential students participate in.
+For the class of 2024, the University of Florida accepted 3719 students into its PaCE program.
+That’s a lot of good Gator company!
+So don’t hastily rule out this program, provided it offers your student’s major.
+If you think about the direction online college instruction is going, this opportunity follows a similar path and provides it under the highly-coveted UF umbrella.
+Consider paying the optional user fee package if your student wants to live in Gainesville.
+They can be fully immersed in the many student activities and surrounding Gainesville life that residential students experience.

 Click to learn more about PaCE.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.